 Members of a household can now gather indoors with up to five other people.
 Other precautions, such as physical distancing remain in place.
 Screening also continues at points of entry into the province and all people coming into P.E.I. are required to isolate for 14 days.
 Priority non-urgent surgeries and select health-service providers, including physiotherapists, optometrists and chiropractors, resumed on May 1 under The Renew P.E.I.
 Together plan.
 The plan also allows outdoor gatherings and non-contact outdoor recreational activities of no more than five individuals from different households.

 Quebec reopened retail stores outside Montreal on Monday while those in the greater Montreal region are to reopen May 25.
 For the second time, the province pushed back the reopening of retail stores in the greater Montreal area by another week.
 Premier Francois Legault said the province will keep close tabs on the situation in the city before deciding whether stores, daycares and elementary schools can reopen later this month.
-Elsewhere in Quebec, lottery terminals have begun to reopen after being shut down on March 20 with sales moving to online only.
-Legault has set May 11 as reopening day for schools and daycares outside greater Montreal.
-High schools, junior colleges and universities are to stay closed until September.
-Quebec's construction industry is to completely start up May 11, while manufacturing companies are to resume operations the same day with initial limits on the total number of employees who can work per shift.
+Elsewhere in Quebebc, lottery terminals have begun to reopen after being shut down on March 20 with sales moving to online only.
+Schools and daycares outside Montreal reopened on Monday, but schools, junior colleges and universities are to stay closed until September.
+Quebec's construction industry also reopened on Monday.
+Manufacturing resumed operations on Monday with limits on the total number of employees who can work per shift.

 The Manitoba government is lifting its one-month limit on people's prescription drug supplies.
 As of Monday, people will be able to get prescriptions filled or refilled for 90 days, which was the previous limit.
 Last Monday Manitoba allowed health offices, including dentists, chiropractors and physiotherapists to reopen.
 Retail businesses were allowed to reopen at half occupancy as long as they ensure physical spacing.
 Restaurants could reopen patios and walk-up service.
 Museums and libraries also reopened, but with occupancy limited to 50 per cent.
 Playgrounds, golf courses and tennis courts reopened as well, along with parks and campgrounds.
 A second phase is to begin no earlier than June 1.
 That's when restaurants would be allowed to open indoor dining areas and non-contact children's sports would resume.
 Mass gatherings such as concerts and major sporting events will not be considered before September.